Switch to Content Collections

 6. Create your collections

-Create a new content collections file in the cms
+Create a new content collections configuration file in the cms

-package, then import the collections in the web
+package, then create a re-export file in the web

 title